The Gospel in Romans: Key Bible Verses & Commentary

 • Romans 5:8-9: “But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.
 Much more then, being now justified by his blood, we shall be saved from wrath through him.”

-Romans 5:8-9 highlights God’s love for us, demonstrated by Christ’s death while we were still sinners.
+Romans 5:8-9 showcases God’s love for us through sending His son to suffer and die on the cross so we might be cleansed.
 It further assures that having been justified by His blood, we shall be saved from God’s wrath through Him.

 • Romans 6:23: “For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.”